Vitamin B12 recommendations for Vegans

 Keeping it simple

 If you would like to avoid MMA testing, we then would recommend that you include a reliable source of vitamin B12 in your diet.
-For people without a deficiency, a single sublingual B12 tablet (250-500 micrograms), once or twice per week, should be sufficient to maintain most individual's serum B12 levels and body reserves.
+For people without a deficiency, 1000 mcg. per day (vegan capsule or liquid) should be sufficient to maintain most individual's serum B12 levels and body reserves.
 For those with a known deficiency, a consultation with a Hygienic physician is indicated.
 However, in most cases, this problem can be readily addressed with oral supplements without resorting to the injection of vitamin B12.

 We believe that a diet that includes animal products, although adequate in vitamin B12, poses many health risks that are best avoided.